FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/t_st_LDAPSettings/t_st_add_DN_filter.md

 1. If you do not have the *New LDAP Domain* page open, select **Authentication > LDAP Domains** and click the domain name in the Domains List to open the *LDAP Domain* page.
 2. Under *DN Filter List*, click **New Filter**.
     A line is added to the *DN Filters List*.
 3. In the **DN Filter** field, type a regular expression to match against the DN retrieved from the LDAP database.
 To specify only a portion of a DN, use wild cards.
 For example, to allow access to users from the organization acme, enter`.*O=acme.*` in this field.
-For more information about regular expressions supported by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, see <a href="../../../c_st_regularexpressions#Appendix_Reg_Ex_3207565968_1044920" class="MCXref xref">Regular expressions</a>.
+For more information about regular expressions supported by {{< SecureTransport/componentshortname >}}, see <a href="../../../c_st_regularexpressions#Appendix_Reg_Ex_3207565968_1044920" class="MCXref xref">Regular expressions</a>.
 4. In the **User Class** field, select a user class to apply the DN filter only to users in that class or asterisk (`*`) to apply the DN filter to all users.
 5. Click the Save icon (![Save](/Images/SecureTransport/SaveIcon_13x13.png)) in the **Edit** column.